jameshalsall/licenser/README.md

 ### Value replacement in built-in licenses

-When using a built-in license Licenser will replace special placeholders with custom values.
+When using a built-in license the Licenser will replace special placeholders with custom values.
 The following twig placeholder values are used:

 - `thisYear` (always replaced with the current year)
-- `owner` (replaced with the value you specify on the CLI, or ignored if you don't specify a value)
+- `owner` (replaced with the value you specify via the `--owners` option, or ignored if you don't specify a value)

+## Replacing an existing license ##

+You can tell the Licenser to replace an existing license header with a new one by just using the `--remove-existing` option when running the command.
+This will tell Licenser to remove any existing licenses and replace them with the new one generated.

 ### Caution ###